gboeer/gboeer.github.io/README.md

 ---

-Hey, I'm Gordon — an AI developer with a skeptical mind, a strong coffee habit, and a passion for solving real-world problems using computer vision, machine learning, and deep learning.
+Hey, I'm Gordon, an AI developer with a skeptical mind, a strong coffee habit, and a passion for solving real-world problems using computer vision, machine learning, and deep learning.

 ## What I Do